Skip to main content

 Employability

-Our graduates go on to work in a range of professions, including law, banking, the civil service, information technology, librarianship, education, heritage industries, the media.
+Graduates of this Classical Studies with English BA go on to work in a range of professions, including law, banking, the civil service, information technology, librarianship, education, heritage industries, and the media.

 Destinations